Data Protection Solicitors

 A data breach occurs when a breach of security leads to the destruction, loss, alteration or unauthorised disclosure of, or access to, personal data.
 For example, this could include personal data being accessed by an unauthorised third party, data being sent to the wrong person or computers containing personal data being stolen.

 Data breaches can lead to not only severe financial penalties, but also significant reputational damage.
-If your business loses trust, it can be very difficult to get it back.

 Subject access requests